 The main point here is that the whole failed Old Covenant agreement was designed by God to get Israel to a point where they would be willing to learn about the good news of the Covenant of Grace for all mankind.
 God's desire was, and is, to get every human, in both Old and New Testament times, to understand and accept His original New Covenant plan (developed in Heaven before our world was created).
-Of course every human has to decide for themselves if they want to be saved or not.
+Of course every human has to decide for themselves if they want to be a part of this agreement.

-Point of Clarification: The covenant agreement established in the Garden of Eden with Adam (and again later with Abraham) is called the New Covenant only because it was not officially ratified or confirmed with blood until the actual death of Messiah (Jesus) - which took place years after the Mt Sinai covenant which was ratified immediately with the blood of goats, and is now referred to as the Old Covenant.
+Point of Clarification: The covenant plan introduced to Adam after The Fall (Gen 3:15), and later to Abraham, is called the New Covenant only because it was not officially ratified or confirmed with blood until the actual death of Messiah (Jesus) - which took place years after the Mt Sinai covenant which was ratified immediately with the blood of goats, and is now referred to as the Old Covenant.

 The Final Word

 Paul, writing to the Jews in Galatia about The Old Covenant, says:

 was added because of transgressions, till the seed should come to whom the promise was made...Wherefore the law was our schoolmaster to bring us unto Christ, that we might be justified by faith.
 But after that faith is come, we are no longer under a schoolmaster.
 (Galatians 3:19, 24, 25)